MaRaKiK/Predicting-the-City-Cycle-in-Fuel-Consumption/README.md

 ---

-📌 *This repository showcases the practical application of data science techniques in real-world business scenarios.
-Feel free to explore and contribute!* 🚀
+📌 *Dive into real-world data science for business!
+This repository showcases practical applications and is open to your contributions and ideas too!* 🚀